scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Self
 - **Duration:** concentration, 10 minutes

 On your turn or as a reaction, you create a dampening shield around yourself.
 While the shield holds you gain Resistance 2 to all physical damage.
-Make a spellcasting roll, the shield can take 3 hits before shattering adding a hit for each crit rolled.
+Make a spellcasting roll, the shield can take 3 hits before shattering adding a hit for each critical rolled.
 While the spell is active you cannot take the move or sprint actions, but movement effects do not break the spell.

 Add a proficiency die for every level above 2nd.